s-lasch/personal-site/content/post/neural-networks-made-easy.md

     optimizer.step()
 ```

-I hope you enjoyed this demonstration! :smile:
+I hope you enjoyed this demonstration!